lawiz22/AI-Lawiz-Media-Gen/README.md

 - **Image-to-Video:** Animate a static image by providing a start frame, an optional end frame, and a text prompt to guide the motion.
 - **WAN 2.2 I2V Workflow:** Utilizes the powerful WAN 2.2 Image-to-Video workflow in ComfyUI for high-quality, smooth video generation.
 - **Detailed Video Controls:** Configure frame count, frame rate, CFG, steps, and post-processing effects like film grain.
+- **Improved Reliability:** Fixed a critical bug that caused the video generator to fail on load.
+The workflow now initializes with correct, sensible defaults, making it more reliable and user-friendly.

 ### 4. Hybrid Local & Cloud Library
 - **Local Storage First:** Save any generated image, video, or clothing item to a persistent local library in your browser for fast access.